Search Lincoln Cannon Menu

 Plural Marriage in The Church of Jesus Christ of Latter-day Saints

-Many early Mormons practiced plural marriage, and maybe future Mormons will too; that’s fine as a general principle, but only if the particulars of implementation are not sexist or antisocial.
+Many early Mormons practiced plural marriage.
+And maybe future Mormons will too.
+That’s fine as a general principle, but only if the particulars of implementation are not sexist or antisocial.

 Joseph Smith himself established the practice and had dozens of wives.
 Brigham Young had even more wives.
 And I count many polygamists among my own ancestors, notably George Q Cannon, who had five wives.